Lev-Sec/Lev-Sec/README.md

  Hi there 👋

-My name is Keagan, and I'm an aspiring Ethical Hacker interested in sharing some of my projects with you and including detailed writeups on:
+My name is Keagan, and I'm an aspiring Ethical Hacker interested in sharing some of my projects with you and including detailed write-ups on:
  Completed Cyber-projects and expired HTB Labs

 - 🔭 My CyberSecurity Projects below: